JavaSaBr/jmonkeybuilder/README.md

 * [Youtube channel](https://www.youtube.com/playlist?list=PLNdOH0eRoQMBkLPBvTIDn02UFhcTJWsh7)

 ## [Video about this editor](https://youtu.be/h6azH-D28qk) ##

 ## ver.
+0.9.12 ##
+* -Downgraded tonegod.emitter to java 7
+* -Added possibility to work with light probes in the Scene Editor.
+* -Fixed major problems with saving/loading app states/filters in a scene node.

+## ver.
 0.9.11 ##
 * -The project was migrated to gradle.